 Mont Belvieu real estate is some of the most expensive in Texas, although Mont Belvieu house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mont Belvieu is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Mont Belvieu isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mont Belvieu are a mix of both white- and blue-collar jobs.
 Overall, Mont Belvieu is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Mont Belvieu who work in management occupations (24.00%), office and administrative support (12.39%), and teaching (5.53%).

 Telecommuters are a relatively large percentage of the workforce: 10.11% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Mont Belvieu does not have a public transit system used by locals to get to and from work.
+Mont Belvieu is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Mont Belvieu is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.93% of adults in Mont Belvieu have a bachelor's degree or even advanced degree.
+The citizens of Mont Belvieu are very well educated compared to the average community in the nation: 36.93% of adults in Mont Belvieu have a bachelor's degree or even advanced degree.

 The per capita income in Mont Belvieu in 2022 was $46,340, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $185,360 for a family of four.
 However, Mont Belvieu contains both very wealthy and poor people as well.